Geography of Singapore: Topography

 Singapore's main territory looks like a diamond-shaped island, although its territory includes surrounding smaller islands.
 The farthest outlying island is Pedra Branca.
 Of Singapore's dozens of smaller islands, Jurong Island, Pulau Tekong, Pulau Ubin and Sentosa are the larger ones.
-Most of Singapore is no more than 15 meters above sea level.
+Most of Singapore is no more than 15 m above sea level.

 The highest point of Singapore is Bukit Timah Hill, with a height from the ground of 164 m (538 ft) and made up of igneous rock, granite.
 Hills and valleys of sedimentary rock dominate the northwest, while the eastern region consists of sandy and flatter land.
 Singapore has no natural lakes, but reservoirs and water catchment areas have been constructed to store fresh water for Singapore's water supply.

 Land reclamation

 Singapore has engaged in extensive land reclamation since the British colonisation in 1819, using earth sourced from its own hills, the seabed and neighbouring countries.
-As a result, the country's land area has expanded from approximately 582 km2 in the 1960s to around 740 km2 in the 2020s.
+As a result, the country's land area has expanded from approximately 582 km2 in the 1960s to around 745 km2 in the 2020s.
 Reclamation continues today with the use of newer methods such as polders and barrages to counter rising sea levels.

 Climate

 Afternoon thunderstorms are a frequent occurrence in Singapore, which has an equatorial climate.

 Singapore is one-and-a-half degrees north of the equator, lying entirely between the 1st and 2nd parallels.
 Singapore's climate is classified as tropical rainforest climate (Köppen climate classification Af), with no true distinct seasons.
 Owing to its geographical location and maritime exposure, its climate is characterised by uniform temperature and pressure, high humidity and abundant rainfall.
 Therefore, it is almost always warm and wet.
 The average annual rainfall is around 2340 mm.
 The highest 24-hour rainfall figures ever recorded in history were 512.4 mm (2 December 1978) at Paya Lebar, 467 mm (1969) and 366 mm (19 December 2006).
-The wettest month on record is January 1893 at 818.6mm at the climate station since rainfall records began in 1869, although the wettest ever month of all weather stations across Singapore was in December 2006 at Buangkok at 996.3mm.
+The wettest month on record is January 1893 at 818.6 mm at the climate station since rainfall records began in 1869, although the wettest ever month of all weather stations across Singapore was in December 2006 at Buangkok at 996.3 mm.

 The temperature hovers around a diurnal range of a minimum of 25 °C and a maximum of 33 °C. May is the hottest month of the year in Singapore, followed by June.
 This is due to light winds and strong sunshine during those months.
 The highest recorded temperature is 37.0 °C, which was recorded twice on 17 April 1983 and 13 May 2023.
 The lowest recorded temperature was 19.4 °C on 14 February 1989 at Paya Lebar, although there is an unofficial record low of 18.4 °C on an unspecified date.
 At the climate station in Changi however, extremes have ranged from 36.0 °C on 30 March 1998 to 19.4 °C on January 30 and 31 1934.
 Temperature often goes above 33.2 °C and can reach 35 °C at times.